EZCDeveloper/ticket-dashboard-pw-TEST/Test_Cases.en.md

 - **Priority:** High
 - **Type:** E2E / UI
 - **Preconditions:**
-  - The user is successfully logged into the application.
+  - The user is successfully logged into the application. (not aplicable yet)
   - The "Create Ticket" page is available and accessible.
   - The user has permissions to create a ticket.